Posterior Approach to Femur indications:

 - Biceps femoris muscle which is innervated by sciatic nerve.

-- Begin proximally; retract the long head of biceps femoris medially and lateral intermuscular septum laterally.
+- Begin proximally, Retract the long head of the biceps femoris muscle medially and the lateral intermuscular septum laterally, developing the plane with a finger.

 - Posterior femoral cutaneous nerve.